Interested in becoming a Quest Overseas Leader?

 Of course, the good news is that leading a Quest Overseas Team is as much an enjoyable and unforgettable experience for yourself as it is for our students.
 Indeed, many of our staff find a way of joining us again year after year.
 Moreover, we nurture and develop Assistant Leaders to become Expedition Leaders, we treat our staff with respect and we provide you with all the support you should expect from a good organisation.
 It’s a very rewarding job and a lot of fun and it may even change your outlook on life forever as well.

-If you want to find out more about the sort of people we are looking for, have a read of our Leader Selection Info Pack which you can download below.
-If you feel you are the right sort of person, and would like to apply, then please complete the application form below and email it to us together with a current CV and a brief covering letter explaining why we should consider you, to email@example.com.
+If you feel you are the right sort of person and would like to apply, then please complete the application form below and email it to us together with a current CV and a brief covering letter explaining why we should consider you to firstname.lastname@example.org.

 Any questions about our selection process or our leader roles please get in touch.